Posted in Technology

 Adjust the Audio Settings.

-Here’s what the Audio Settings window looked like in November 2022; there have only been small changes since then.
+Below — what the Audio Settings window looked like in August 2024.
 Uncheck the “Automatically adjust microphone volume” box and increase your microphone volume to over halfway — at least this works well for me!

 Stereo audio: Encodes mic audio in stereo.
 Requires a stereo-capable microphone or audio interface.